-Rio de Janeiro's bus system consists of a vast network with over 1000 bus routes provided by a myriad of different operators, but coordinated by Vá de Ônibus.
+Rio de Janeiro's bus system consists of a vast network with nearly 1000 bus routes provided by a myriad of different operators, but coordinated by Vá de Ônibus (This link only works in Brazil).
 Fortunately, as a tourist you will only need to use a very small portion of this massive bus network.
 Below we narrow the information down to the basic things you must know when you find you want to visit an attraction that is beyond the scope of the metro system.

 If you look at the MetroRio map below it shows 3 types of bus service that are integrated with the Metro system.
 It is important that you know and understand the differences in these 3 types of service and how the fares work as well.
 For all of the tourist attractions that are beyond a reasonable walking distance from a metro station, we also include specific information on which bus or other transit to take to complete your journey.
 This information can be found by clicking on the 'Map and Directions' tab on the page for any attraction listed in our Things-to-do section.

 The 3 main categories of bus service that you will see on the map below are Subway + Subway Bus, Subway + City Bus and Subway + Express Bus.
 Below, we explain the difference between each option and the most common uses by visitors to the city.

 These buses are owned and operated by Metro Rio to provide a convenient extension to the metro and their price is included in the subway fare.
 These buses are useful for exploring either the north or south side of the Rodrigo de Freitas Lagoon and also for visiting the Rio de Janerio Botanical Garden.
 You can transfer to these buses outside of General Osório Station at the south end of Line 1 and at Botafogo Station on Lines 1 and 2.